rolling-scopes-school/tasks/tasks/angular/intro.md

 - [ ] The app is generated (**+5**)
 - [ ] Added base project structure for components and models.
 TSLint is configured with the file provided in the task description (**+10**)
 - [ ] All the necessary components were created (**+15**)
 - [ ] All the necessary models were created.
-Search result list and search item components contain declaration of necessary fields (**+20**)
+Search result list and search item components contain declarations of necessary fields (**+20**)

 Fines
-- [ ] Failure to submit on time may lead to points loose according to the [Stage #2 requirements](https://docs.rs.school/#/stage2?id=%d0%94%d0%b5%d0%b4%d0%bb%d0%b0%d0%b9%d0%bd%d1%8b)
+- [ ] Failure to submit on time may lead to points lose according to the [Stage #2 requirements](https://docs.rs.school/#/stage2?id=%d0%94%d0%b5%d0%b4%d0%bb%d0%b0%d0%b9%d0%bd%d1%8b)
 - [ ] The app doesn't work or has console errors (**-20**)
 - [ ] TSLint warnings or errors are present (**-15**)